WiIIiamTang/term_project_360-420-w2019-section2-Tang-Dinh/README.md

 Use the methods provided in the [metrics](/src/ai/metrics) to check the results of the program with the real class labels.

 Also, we checked if our implementation of logistic regression was working correctly by testing it against a few other datasets.
-We used the breast cancer data as well as some school exam marks.
+We used some other combinations of the wine dataset, the breast cancer data as well as some school exam marks.

 You can change what the program classifies by changing the file path in the command line argument.

 There is also a [python implementation](/python) using sklearn that we use to compare our model with a premade machine learning library.
+Finally, we can compare our model against the [kNN classifier done in class](https://github.com/WiIIiamTang/w19-360420-machine-learning/tree/wine).
 _____________________________________________________________________________________________________________________
 # Data